 Most private student loan companies and lenders seek those borrowers who have a good credit score ranging from 660 and above.
 For students with little or no credit history at all, this might be quite a huge challenge since having no credit history automatically disqualifies you to be considered for a private educational loan without a cosigner.

 Students can start building credit as soon as possible before entering school.
 Some banks nowadays offer "student credit cards" with very low spending power.
 If you pay your bill on time each month, credits can be slowly built.
+There are also something called no credit check student loans.
+Know more about NO Credit Check student loans.

 How to build your credit history

-Building credit isn't the fastest solution and shouldn't be considered as an optimal solution if you are planning on starting school in the current year since you may need some time to accomplish this.
+No cosigner student loans should be the top priority.
+Though, building credit isn't the fastest solution and shouldn't be considered as an optimal solution if you are planning on starting school in the current year since you may need some time to accomplish this.
 But nonetheless, with a firm and solid credit history, you’ll be able to qualify for different loans on your own.

 This process may take two or more years which is too small if you're hoping to get the world's highest credit score because a key factor that contributes to most scores is the amount of time you’ve been borrowing.
 But it should be a bit sufficient.